Spydiecy/ProtectedPay_CrossFi/README.md

 - Funds are claimed securely, with refunds available for unclaimed transfers.

 ### 2. Group Payments
-- Create a multi-chain payment pool with participants and target amounts.
+- Create a payment pool with participants and target amounts.
 - Accept cross-chain contributions and distribute funds automatically.

 ### 3. Savings Pots